owncloud/ocis/services/web/README.md

 The `manifest.json` file contains the following fields:

-* `id` - required - the name of the application must be unique across all applications
 * `entrypoint` - required - the entrypoint of the application, e.g. `index.js`, the path is relative to the parent directory
 * `config` - optional - a list of key-value pairs that are passed to the global web application configuration